reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

 Spring wraps the listener with a `FilteringMessageListenerAdapter`.
-It takes an implementation of `RecordFilterStrategy` in which we implement the filter method and the records which won't match get discarded before reaching the listener.
+It takes an implementation of `RecordFilterStrategy` in which we implement the filter method and the messages which won't match get discarded before reaching the listener.

-In the above example, we have added a filter to discard the records which contain the word "ignored".
+In the above example, we have added a filter to discard the messages which contain the word "ignored".

 ### Replying with `@SendTo`